code-management/puppet-sandbox/README.md

 ----------------------

-To start developing a new Puppet module, just create the standard module structure under `modules/` in your puppet-sandbox Git working directory (an example "helloworld" module should exist there already).
+To start developing a new Puppet module, just create the standard module structure under `environments/production/modules/` in your puppet-sandbox Git working directory (an example "helloworld" module should exist there already).
 This directory is automatically in the Puppet master server's _modulepath_, and any changes will be picked up immediately.

-    $ mkdir -p modules/users/manifests
-    $ vim modules/users/manifests/init.pp
+I highly recommend using @garether's fantastic [puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton) when initializing your new Puppet modules.

-To have your module actually applied to one or more of the nodes, edit the `nodes.pp` file and include your classes...that's it!
+To have your module actually applied to one or more of the nodes, edit the `environment/production/nodes.pp` file and include your classes...that's it!

 Check Your Handiwork
 --------------------